AkagiShigeru/collaboration-maddpg/README.md

 the [ml-agents repository](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md)
 in order to interact with the environment via the Python code of this project.

-Furthermore, the full environment as given in `environment.yml` is required to work with the code.
-Please install it with
+Furthermore, the full Python environment as given in `environment.yml` is required to work with the code.
+Please consider using conda package management and install the environment with
 ```
 conda env create -f environment.yml
 ```